Olivia Chow: Appointments

-As mayor, Chow can appoint or dismiss the deputy mayor, city department heads, the chairs and vice-chairs of council committees, as well as form the striking committee, which determines the composition of other council committees.
+As mayor, Chow can appoint or dismiss the deputy mayor, heads of city divisions, the chairs and vice-chairs of council committees, as well as form the striking committee, which determines the composition of other council committees.

 Just over a month into her term on August 10, 2023, Chow made a number of changes to key mayoral appointments.
-Ausma Malik was named the new deputy mayor of Toronto, taking over from Jennifer McKelvie, who would continue to hold the title in an honorary capacity along with Mike Colle and Amber Morley.
-Chow also appointed Shelly Carroll to chair the budget committee, Gord Perks as chair of planning and housing, Jaamal Myers as chair of the TTC, and Alejandra Bravo as chair of the economic and community development committee.
+Ausma Malik became the statutory deputy mayor of Toronto, taking over from Jennifer McKelvie, who would continue to hold the title in an honorary capacity along with Michael Colle and Amber Morley.
+Chow also appointed Shelley Carroll to chair the budget committee, Gord Perks as chair of planning and housing, Jamaal Myers as chair of the TTC, and Alejandra Bravo as chair of the economic and community development committee.
 The Local notes that the councillors in lead roles come from progressive backgrounds, and the many progressives and centrist councillors appointed to committees have resulted in a wider political range than under the previous administration.
 Overall, the committee structure experienced a "leftward" shift.
-On December 16, 2024, she dismissed Brad Bradford from his role as vice-chair of the City’s Planning and Housing Committee and replaced him with Frances Nunziata.
+On December 16, 2024, she dismissed Brad Bradford from his role as vice-chair of the city's Planning and Housing Committee and replaced him with Frances Nunziata.
 Paul Ainslie was appointed deputy mayor for Scarborough following McKelvie's resignation from council in May 2025.

 On June 5, 2025, Chow announced that former New York Metropolitan Transportation Authority executive Mandeep Lali was appointed as CEO of the TTC, succeeding Rick Leary, who resigned in August 2024.
+In December 2025, Chow appointed Andrew Posluns as the city's first chief congestion officer.